2004 Haitian coup d'état: French and U.S. involvement

-The US has denied the accusations.
+The US denied the accusations.
 "He was not kidnapped," Secretary of State Colin Powell said.
 "We did not force him onto the airplane.
 He went on the airplane willingly and that's the truth."
 The kidnapping claim is "absolutely false," concurred Parfait Mbaye, the communications minister for the Central African Republic, where Aristide's party was taken.
 The minister told CNN that Aristide had been granted permission to land in the country after Aristide himself – as well as the U.S. and French governments – requested it.

 According to the US, as the rebels approached the capital, James B. Foley, U.S. ambassador to Haiti, got a phone call from a high-level aide to Aristide, asking if the U.S. could protect Aristide and help facilitate his departure if he resigned.
 The call prompted a series of events that included a middle-of-the-night phone call to President Bush and a scramble to find a plane to carry Aristide into exile.
-He traveled voluntarily via motorcade to the airport with his own retinue of security guards, including some contracted Americans.
+Foley said that he traveled voluntarily via motorcade to the airport with his own retinue of security guards, including some contracted Americans.
 Before takeoff, Aristide gave a copy of his resignation letter to Foley's aide.

 The Associated Press reported that the Central African Republic tried to get Aristide to stop repeating his charges to the press.

 Aristide has also denied that a letter he left behind constitutes an official resignation.
 "There is a document that was signed to avoid a bloodbath, but there was no formal resignation," he said.
 "This political kidnapping was the price to pay to avoid a bloodbath."
 According to the US embassy translation it reads "Tonight I am resigning in order to avoid a bloodbath.
 I accept to leave, with the hope that there will be life and not death."
 A slightly different translation was given by Albert Valdman, a linguistics professor and specialist in Haitian Creole at Indiana University in Bloomington, Ind.
 "If tonight it is my resignation that will avoid a bloodbath, I accept to leave with the hope that there will be life and not death."